UD-Senior-16/Fingerprint-NBIS-Cognaxon/README.md

-# UD's ECE Senior Design Team Fingerprint #
+# Fingerprint matching and enrollment #

 ## 1. Enroll a new user ##